novaleafoahu/nova-research-group/content/authors/micromax/_index.md

 ---

 ### Micro Max nutrient
 This fertilizer may be applied to most plants.
 It comprises many nutrients.
+Micromax Micronutrients is a leading homogenous granular micronutrient fertilizer that maximizes sulfated elements for optimum plant utilization and prevents micronutrient segregation.
+This is a good product for general nursery and greenhouse production when additional micronutrients are desired or required.

 Ingredients specification: [Here](MicromaxMicronutrients.pdf)